How to Install Django on Ubuntu 20.04 LTS

 pip install virtualenv

-Next, create new virtual environment named 'git01' using the virtualenv command.
+Next, create a new virtual environment named 'django-git' using the virtualenv command below.

 git clone git://github.com/django/django django-dev

 Once all installation is completed, check the Django version.

 And you will get the latest version of the Django Framework development version.

 Now you've learned how to install Python Django using multiple ways.

 Step 3 - Create Your First Project with Python Django